Bored-Gamers-RIT-Senior-Dev-Project/Database/README.md

 # MySQL Database Configuration
 Before running the script, ensure that you have the following MySQL database details:

-Host: localhost
+1. Host: localhost
-User: root
+2. User: root
-Database Name: BoardGame
+3. Databse Name: BoardGame
-Password: The password for your MySQL root user.
+4. Password: Your password for root@localhost

 # Linux Users
 1. Navigate to the Database repo `cd path/to/database/repo`